ZapDos7/java-interview-problems/README.md

   - [ ] Write a program that accepts comma-separated strings, checks for duplicates and returns a message with 1 if there's a duplicate.
   - [ ] Write a program that can count the number of occurrences of consecutive digits in a sequence from 1 to 10.
   - [ ] Write a program to find out how many times two given characters appear in any text file.
-  - [ ] Write a program that can process two sequences of strings and return sorted sequences.
-  - [ ] Can you write me a Selenium code to switch to the previous tab?

 - Arrays
   - [ ] [Two Sum](https://leetcode.com/problems/two-sum/)